About Tucker United

 HB 2014 lays the foundation for this project and prohibits municipalities and counties from enforcing ordinances related to zoning, noise, environmental impact, or location of data centers.
 Local leaders and residents are alarmed by the inability to influence developments that could reshape their communities.

-Environmental and Health Risks
+Environmental & Health Risks

 The proposed data center is located .8 miles from the Davis-Thomas Elementary & Middle School (DTEMS) located in Thomas and .7 miles from homes in Davis with 30 million gallons of diesel stored on site.
 The project raises red flags for air and water pollution.
 The facility is expected to emit significant levels of nitrogen oxides, carbon monoxide, particulate matter, and volatile organic compounds—posing risks to air quality and human health, especially for vulnerable populations like children and those with respiratory conditions.

-Threats to the Local Economy and Landscape
+Threats to the Local Economy & Landscape

 The siting of a large data center near the scenic Blackwater Canyon could undermine Tucker County’s tourism-based economy, which depends heavily on its natural beauty and clean environment.
 Residents fear the noise, visual, and light pollution will drive visitors away.